Moore's law: Forecasts and roadmaps

-IEEE began a road-mapping initiative in 2016, "Rebooting Computing", named the International Roadmap for Devices and Systems (IRDS).
+IEEE began a road-mapping initiative in 2016, Rebooting Computing, named the International Roadmap for Devices and Systems (IRDS).

-Most forecasters, including Gordon Moore, expect Moore's law will end by around 2025.
-Although Moore's Law will reach a physical limitation, some forecasters are optimistic about the continuation of technological progress in a variety of other areas, including new chip architectures, quantum computing, and AI and machine learning.
-Nvidia CEO Jensen Huang declared Moore's law dead in 2022; several days later Intel CEO Pat Gelsinger declared that Moore's law is not dead.
+Some forecasters, including Gordon Moore, predict that Moore's law will end by around 2025.
+Although Moore's Law will reach a physical limit, some forecasters are optimistic about the continuation of technological progress in a variety of other areas, including new chip architectures, quantum computing, and AI and machine learning.
+Nvidia CEO Jensen Huang declared Moore's law dead in 2022; several days later, Intel CEO Pat Gelsinger countered with the opposite claim.

 Consequences

 Digital electronics have contributed to world economic growth in the late twentieth and early twenty-first centuries.
-The primary driving force of economic growth is the growth of productivity, and Moore's law factors into productivity.
+The primary driving force of economic growth is the growth of productivity, which Moore's law factors into.
 Moore (1995) expected that "the rate of technological progress is going to be controlled from financial realities".
 The reverse could and did occur around the late-1990s, however, with economists reporting that "Productivity growth is the key economic indicator of innovation."
 Moore's law describes a driving force of technological and social change, productivity, and economic growth.

 An acceleration in the rate of semiconductor progress contributed to a surge in U.S. productivity growth, which reached 3.4% per year in 1997–2004, outpacing the 1.6% per year during both 1972–1996 and 2005–2013.
 As economist Richard G. Anderson notes, "Numerous studies have traced the cause of the productivity acceleration to technological innovations in the production of semiconductors that sharply reduced the prices of such components and of the products that contain them (as well as expanding the capabilities of such products)."

 The primary negative implication of Moore's law is that obsolescence pushes society up against the Limits to Growth.
-As technologies continue to rapidly "improve", they render predecessor technologies obsolete.
+As technologies continue to rapidly improve, they render predecessor technologies obsolete.
 In situations in which security and survivability of hardware or data are paramount, or in which resources are limited, rapid obsolescence often poses obstacles to smooth or continued operations.

-Because of the intensive resource footprint and toxic materials used in the production of computers, obsolescence leads to serious harmful environmental impacts.
-Americans throw out 400,000 cell phones every day, but this high level of obsolescence appears to companies as an opportunity to generate regular sales of expensive new equipment, instead of retaining one device for a longer period of time, leading to industry using planned obsolescence as a profit centre.